Ashraf-Khabar/Sport-Detection-And-Video-Processing/README.md

 * $\alpha$ : is the learning rate hyperparameter, controlling the step size during updates.

 * $\nabla\mathcal{L(x, \mathscr{C})}$ : is the gradient of the loss function with respect to the parameter.
-* $\mathrm{momentum }$ : is the momentum hyperparameter, which smooths the update process and helps to accelerate convergence in certain cases.
+* $\mathrm{momentum}$ : is the momentum hyperparameter, which smooths the update process and helps to accelerate convergence in certain cases.
 * $\mathrm{previousUpdate}$ : is the accumulated previous update for the parameter.
 * $\mathrm{weightDecay}$ :  is the weight decay hyperparameter, which applies L2 regularization to the parameter to prevent overfitting.